 Remove bag from bath.
 Take scallops out of the bag, pat dry with paper towels and season with salt and pepper to taste.

 Remove skillet from heat and let pan cool for two minutes.
-Once cooled, place skiller on medium low heat and add 2 Tbsp of butter and minced garlic.
+Once cooled, place skiller on medium low heat and add 2 tablespoon of butter and minced garlic.
 Cook until garlic is fragrant, roughly 1 minute.
 Add in lemon juice and salt and pepper.
 Mix sauce until ingredients are well combined.

 Add back the scallops to skillet and baste with the lemon butter sauce.
 Garnish with fresh chopped Italian parsley and enjoy!